Things to See and Do in Southern Maryland

 1 Travel Back in Time to Historic St. Mary’s City

 Board the tall ship Dove, a reconstruction of the boat that brought the first European settlers to Maryland back in 1634.
 Tour the 17th-century plantation with heirloom livestock and living historians, then visit an ongoing archeological dig as researchers peel back the layers of history revealing our colonial past.
-More about top things the see and do in historic St. Mary's City...
+More about top things to see and do in historic St. Mary's City...

 2 Visit the Dr. Samuel A. Mudd House Museum